adambard/learnxinyminutes-docs/rescript.html.markdown

    the `unit` type can also be represented as `()` */

 /* > Currying
-   Functions can be curried and are partially called, allowing for easy reuse */
+   Functions can be curried and are partially called, allowing for easy reuse The remaining arguments are represented with ... */

 let div = (denom, numr) => numr / denom
-let divBySix = div(6)
+let divBySix = div(6, ...)
-let divByTwo = div(2)
+let divByTwo = div(2, ...)

 div(3, 24)     /* - : int = 8  */
 divBySix(128)  /* - : int = 21 */